 Equipment and Information Used for This Article

-I used precision scales that weigh to 0.01 of a gram which is regularly calibrated with a 100g weight.
-For more information see my recommended weighing scales here.
+I used precision scales that weigh as little as 0.01 of a gram which is regularly calibrated with a 100g weight.
+For more information, see my recommended weighing scales here.

 To make sure the information in this article is accurate, I researched and cross-referenced various sources (as well as original research) to obtain the correct weights and calories.